madetech/blog/building_better_software_teams/communications/04_pair_programming.md

 A developer working alone can often be tempted to take shortcuts, either in the interest of time or because they're not quite sure what the best solution is and don't want to feel stuck.
 It's much more difficult to let that happen when you're working as a pair, because everything you do is being evaluated by another person and you're both responsible for the quality of the code.

 #### Domain Understanding
-Pairing is a great way to share domain knowledge within an organisation, and makes it much easier for developers to move back and forth across different projects.
-By working this way, it means that if a particular developer is absent for any reason, whether it be holiday, sickness or they've decided to leave, there's at least one other person in the team who has a good understanding of the project and can easily continue working on it.
+Pairing is a great way to share domain knowledge within an organisation, and makes it much easier for developers to move back and forth across different codebases.
+By working this way, it means that if a particular developer is absent for any reason, whether it be holiday, sickness, or they've decided to leave, there's at least one other person in the team who has a good understanding of the project and can easily continue working on it.

 #### Improved Resiliency
 Whatever environment you're working in, the number of things that can interrupt or distract a developer working alone is huge.
 When you're part of a pair, you become much more resilient to those interruptions because you're both committed to the task at hand.
 You're less likely to be interrupted by colleagues because they can clearly see that you and your partner are in flow, and you'll more easily resist the temptation to check emails because you're both committed to completing the task at hand.